RubyMoney/money-rails/README.md

 The ```add_money``` helper is reversible, so you an use it inside ```change``` migrations.
 If you're writing separate ```up``` and ```down``` methods, you can use the ```remove_money``` helper.

+##### Important Note

+These helpers are deprecated in version 1.1.0 and will be removed in 2.0.0.

+Furtheremore if you are using Rails 4.2.0.beta4 and above together with postgresql, then these will not work because they conflict with a new `money` type that was added to ActiveRecord.

 #### Allow nil values